niccokunzmann/somarosa.co.uk/content/offerings/1-1-container.md

 These sessions are £55 - £75 sliding scale (£75 is standard price, £55 / £65 for those who need financial support)

 Also some of these practices are available in online group sessions.
 See full list of group sessions [here](https://dandelion.events/o/somarosa "")

+## In Person Sessions
+*Not available until May 2026.
+Online Sessions Only.

 {{< image-section left=true image="/img/sacredpleasurepage.png" alt="" >}}
 ## Sacred Pleasure 1-1